 “Villains always have an antidote.
 They’re funny that way.”

-The Tick is a damn fine comedy series that both kids and adults will enjoy; It’s a lot of fun spotting dozens of references and laughing along with the wealth of crazy and dysfunctional heroes and villains that crop up throughout.
+is a damn fine comedy series that both kids and adults will enjoy; It’s a lot of fun spotting dozens of references and laughing along with the wealth of crazy and dysfunctional heroes and villains that crop up throughout.
 Sadly the release that all Tick fans have been waiting for for so long has been given zero care.
 So let me understand this Disney, if there’s no Michael Mouse in the contents then it isn’t worth bothering with?
 I’m just sorry that I can’t recommend this release to enthusiasts who have been clamouring for this release.
 Absolutely disgraceful.
 For me, the single biggest DVD disappointment of the year.